I love to teach, and I love to build.

-I teach students to code.
+I teach students to build—with code and AI.

 My goal is to teach computer science to as many people as possible.
 I do this by creating interactive learning environments that scale.
 You can explore an example of my materials at learncs.online.
+I'm also building a new course on using and understanding AI for non-technical students, and rethinking how we teach programming in the age of AI.

 Here's a long bio.
 Perhaps you'd prefer something shorter?
 Or you could chat with my AI assistant?